 Glowing Hearts Red represents happiness, hope, passion & of course love.

 Heard during the Canadian national anthem, our "glowing hearts" are representative of our passion for our country and our strong Canadian spirit.
 The emotion and spirit of our national anthem has been embodied in our Glowing Hearts eggshell pysanka dye.

-Orca Black is often the last and final colour used on a Pysanka designed eggshell.
-It allows all the other colours to "pop" and bring brilliance to your pysanka but is also beautiful as a one colour pysanka.
+Orca Black is often the last and final colour used on a pysanka designed eggshell.
+It allows all the other colours to "pop" and bring brilliance to your pysanka.
+It’s also beautiful as a one colour pysanka.
 Have fun using Orca Black.

-Orca Black Tip: Canada's environmental laws don't allow Acid Black 1 powder dye (used in most USA pysanka dyes) to be used in our Canadian dye because it makes it's way into our streams and waterways.
-Because of this, our Orca Black has a mixture of different black dyes that are easier on the environment.
+Orca Black Info: Canada's environmental laws don't allow Acid Black 1 powder dye (often used in pysanka dyes) to be used in our Canadian dye.
+Our water treatment plants cannot process the dye and so it makes it's way into our streams and waterways.
+Because of this, our Orca Black has a mixture of different black powder dyes that are easier on the environment.

-This means that Orca Black needs a little help to cover strong and powerful.
-It either needs patience with a 20-25 minute dip, or... my preferred technique, which is to wash back all previous colours and then dip in 10% vinegar or do a quick etch with ZEP toilet bowl cleaner or Safe Etch before going into Orca Black.
-This will take less than a 5 minute dip with a solid glorious coverage.
+Orca Black Tip: Sometimes Orca Black needs a little help to cover strong and powerful.
+An egggshell either needs patience with a 20-25 minute dip, or a wash back of all previous colours before going into Orca Black.
+This can be achieved with soap and water or with a quick etch with ZEP toilet bowl cleaner or Safe Etch.
+Once all the previous dye colours are washed away, roll your egg in a vinegar bath (1/2 cup vinegar - 1/2 cup water) or straight vinegar for 30 seconds to prepare the eggshell to accept the Orca Black dye.
+Now your eggshell will take less than a 5 minute dip with a glorious velvet like coverage.

 Black Represents: darkest time before dawn, eternity, respect for the dead and fear or ignorance.